 However, whether you’re a car enthusiast or not, understanding exactly how car detailing differentiates from car washing is extremely important.
 Every car owner should have their car fully detailed every so often, as the benefits that come from complete car detailing will keep your car lasting longer and looking fresh.

 Looking to Keep Your Vehicle in Great Condition?
-Get Free Introductory Maintenance on All Protection Plans.
+Get Included Introductory Maintenance on All Protection Plans.

 What is Car Detailing?

 Car detailing involves performing a deep & thorough cleaning from top-to-bottom throughout the car.
 Car detailing typically involves specialized tools and products used to recondition both the exterior and interior of the car.

 Car detailing restores your car’s paint and eliminates the scratches that keep it looking older than it should.
 Since detailing includes both an exterior cleanse as well as an interior cleanse, it can potentially leave your car looking like the day you drove it off the dealership parking lot.

 Since car detailing is much more involved and cleans so much more than car washes, you should expect that the complete car detail price will be significantly higher.
 Most seeking a complete detail car wash typically spend anywhere from $150 ~ $300, with the actual price they pay depending on the following factors:

 - The size of the vehicle